City of Bones (Clare novel): Plot

-Clary goes to the Pandemonium club with her best friend, Simon Lewis, where she sees a blue-haired boy and a girl sneak into a storeroom, pursued by two other boys, one armed with what appears to be a knife.
-She sends Simon for help and follows the group into the storeroom, where she witnesses the boy being killed, before vanishing.
-Simon enters the storeroom with a bouncer and questions why Clary is there alone; Clary realizes no one else can see the others.
+Clary goes to the Pandemonium club with her best friend, Simon Lewis, and sees a blue-haired boy sneak into a storeroom with a girl, pursued by two other boys, one armed with what appears to be a knife.
+Clary sends Simon for help and follows the group.
+At the storeroom, she witnesses the boy being killed, before vanishing.
+Simon later appears with a bouncer and asks why Clary is there alone; she realizes no one else can see the others.

-The next day, Jocelyn (Clary’s mother) announces that they are moving from New York to the country for the summer, where Jocelyn's friend, Luke, has a house.
-Clary, upset by the decision, confides in Simon that she knows almost nothing about her mother or her family.
+The next day, her mother Jocelyn announces they are moving from New York to the country for the summer, where her friend, Luke, has a house.
+Clary, who knows almost nothing about her mother or her family, is upset by the decision.
 Simon mentions seeing thin, white scars on Jocelyn's back and shoulders, but Clary dismisses this.
-They go to a poetry reading where Clary sees Jace, one of the boys from the previous night, who privately tells Clary about demon-hunters, called Shadowhunters or Nephilim.
-Jace claims Clary is not a 'mundane', a term for ordinary humans, as she has the Sight, allowing her to see beings from the Shadow World.
-Clary answers a call from Jocelyn, who frantically warns her not to come home, and to tell Luke that "he" has found her.
+The two friends go to a poetry reading where Clary sees Jace, one of the boys from the previous night, who privately tells her about demon-hunters, called Shadowhunters or Nephilim.
+Jace claims Clary is not a "mundane", a term for ordinary humans, as she has the Sight, allowing her to see beings from the Shadow World.
+Clary answers a call from Jocelyn, who frantically warns her not to come home and to tell Luke that "he" has found her.
 It ends abruptly.

-Clary returns to her house and finds it in disarray, and her mother gone.
-She is attacked by another demon, which she kills with Jace's Sensor (a device used by Shadowhunters to detect demon energy).
-Jace brings Clary to the "Institute": the local headquarters of the Shadowhunters, where she is introduced to Isabelle and Alec, and their tutor, Hodge.
-Jace proves that Clary has Nephilim blood by touching her with a stele, which leaves her unharmed, as all Nephilim are unharmed by steles, weapons used to mark Shadowhunters with angelic runes that give them their powers.
+Clary returns to her house, which is in disarray, and finds her mother gone.
+She is attacked by a demon, which she kills with Jace's Sensor.
+Jace brings Clary to the "Institute": the local headquarters of the Shadowhunters, where she is introduced to Isabelle, Alec, and their tutor, Hodge.
+Jace proves that Clary has Nephilim blood by touching her with a stele, which leaves her unharmed.
+All Nephilim are unharmed by steles, weapons used to mark Shadowhunters with angelic runes that give them their powers.

-Jace and Clary return to Clary's house and meet her neighbour Madame Dorothea, who has a teleportation portal.
-To find her mother, Clary, followed by Jace, rushes through the portal, and they land at Luke's bookstore and find Simon, in search of Clary.
-The three hide inside the store.
-Luke returns with two men, Pangborn and Blackwell, whom Valentine sent to interrogate Luke about the Mortal Cup: a talisman sought by both parties.
-Luke claims ignorance of where Jocelyn hid the Mortal Cup and refuses to negotiate with them or interfere with Valentine's plans.
+Returning to the house, Jace and Clary meet neighbour Madame Dorothea, who has a teleportation portal.
+To find her mother, Clary, followed by Jace, rushes through the portal.
+They land at Luke's bookstore and find Simon, in search of Clary.
+The three hide.
+Luke returns with two men, Pangborn and Blackwell, whom Valentine Morgenstern sent to interrogate Luke about the Mortal Cup: a talisman sought by both parties.
+Luke claims ignorance of where Jocelyn hid the Cup and refuses to negotiate with them or interfere with Valentine's plans.